AustinCodingAcademy/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+- One-to-many (1:n)

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+- NOT NULL, simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+-Red diamonds display foreign keys.
+Filled means also 'NOT NULL' and unfilled means it can be 'NULL'

 ##### ER Diagram upload